 Chrysler PF 9326 - Electrical electronic modules and motors

-FORD ES-XW7T-1A278-AC - Electromagnetic compatibility (EMC) requirements for electrical and/or electronic (E/E) components and subsystems
+FORD FORD EMC-CS-2009 - Electromagnetic compatibility specification for electrical/electronic components and subsystems

 GMW3097GS- Radiated Emissions - Reverb Method